Frequently Asked Questions

 Do you require a deposit?

 Yes.
-A $50 deposit is required for longarm quilting and a $100 deposit is required for all custom quilts.
+A $50 deposit is required for longarm quilting and a $100 deposit is required for all custom quilts or quilt repairs.
 This will apply towards your final total.
 You may pay via cash, credit card, debit card, Apple pay, or check while dropping your quilt off.
 The remainder of the balance will be due at pickup.

 I live out of state, can I mail you my quilt to longarm?